Why Am I So Single?: Act 1

-When the call ends, the two are not sure how which 'pocket' the musical should sit in, so decide to watch 'Friends' to distract themselves.
+When the call ends, the two are not sure which 'pocket' the musical should sit in, so decide to watch 'Friends' to distract themselves.
 They watch The Last One, where Rachel gets off the plane to rekindle her on-off relationship with Ross.
-Nancy talks about how frustrating these cliche love scenes are, explaining that it’s no wonder why their love lives are so tragic if they have to live up to these standards, which are everywhere in pop culture - from Shakespeare's Romeo and Juliet to Titanic to Cars.
+Nancy talks about how frustrating these cliché love scenes are, explaining that it's no wonder why their love lives are so tragic if they're expected to live up to these standards (which are everywhere in pop culture) - from Shakespeare's Romeo and Juliet to Titanic to Cars.
 The two then sing about how much they love 'Friends' and this particular scene ('I Got Off The Plane') but are informed by Ross and Rachel that the problem is the duo themselves.

-Oliver and Nancy realise that they need to do something about their dating lives, if they are the problem ('Why Am I So Single?
+Oliver and Nancy realise they need to do something about their dating lives if they are the problem ('Why Am I So Single?
 (Reprise)').
 They both reflect on their previous dating experiences to figure out where they went wrong as 'case studies.'
-Nancy talks about her last date (prior to one earlier in the evening) and how it ended over brunch with Oliver and Nancy’s friend, Art Fulldodger, known as Artie.
+Nancy talks about her last date (prior to one earlier in the evening) and how it ended over brunch with Oliver and Nancy's friend, Art Fulldodger, known as Artie.
 We flash back to their brunch at Olive-A-Twist, a cool and trendy brunch establishment recommended by Artie's boyfriend.
-During their brunch, Artie became frustrated at Nancy waiting for a reply from her date and deliberating on what to text him.
-He helps Nancy realise that she knows nothing about this guy and recommends that she end it ('C U Never').
+During their brunch, Artie became frustrated by Nancy waiting for a reply from her date and deliberating on what to text him.
+He helped Nancy realise she knew nothing about this guy and recommended she end it ('C U Never').

-Returning back to present day, they realise Artie is great at communication, and that's why he is good at having healthy, long term relationships.
-Oliver tells Nancy that, as they realised earlier, men are trash, and that most frogs stay frogs, no matter how many times you kiss them (referencing 'The Princess and the Frog').
-This leads Nancy to suggest that they both try and identify why they always attract these men by reviewing each others' dating profiles ('Meet Market').
-Nancy suggests Oliver's profile hides their true self, leading to Oliver telling Nancy that she deliberately picks men she knows she is not attracted to.
-This creates tension, which is interrupted when their pizza arrives, where Oliver has an awkward conversation with the delivery driver, who is attracted to them.
-Nancy encourages Oliver to go get his number, which Oliver rejects, leading her to ask Oliver if they even know what they are looking for.
-Oliver reveals a Marilyn Monroe dress with giant pink bow to sing an 'extended joke' about their dream man keeping their relationship a secret ('Shhh!!!!').
+Returning to present day, they realise Artie is great at communication and that's why he is good at having healthy, long-term relationships.
+Oliver tells Nancy that, as they realised earlier, men are trash and that most frogs stay frogs no matter how many times you kiss them (referencing 'The Princess and the Frog').
+This leads Nancy to suggest they both try identifying why they always attract such men by reviewing each other's dating profiles ('Meet Market').
+Nancy suggests Oliver's profile hides their true self, leading to Oliver telling Nancy she deliberately picks men to whom she knows she is not attracted.
+This creates tension between the two, which is interrupted when their pizza arrives, during which time Oliver has an awkward conversation with a delivery driver who is attracted to them.
+Nancy encourages Oliver to get his number, which Oliver rejects, leading her to ask Oliver if they even know what they are looking for.
+Oliver reveals a Marilyn Monroe dress with a giant pink bow to sing an 'extended joke' about their dream man keeping their relationship a secret ('Shhh!!!!').